codyfight/codyfighter-node.js/README.md

 ### Bot game flow

-- In order to change the default bot game flow you can modify the `BaseCBot` class at `src/bots/modules/BaseCBot.js`.
+- In order to change the default bot game flow you can modify the `CBotConfig` class at `src/bots/modules/CBotConfig.js`.

-- The `BaseCBot` class contains basic game flow configuration, initialization, and termination.
+- The `CBotConfig` class contains basic game flow configuration, initialization, and termination.

 - The default recursive game flow is as follows: